GUEST POST by Mary Harwell Sayler

 But “love” has many faces.

-Take, for example, from my book Faces in a Crowd this prose poem I’ll explain once you’ve had a chance to experience it.
+Take, for example, this prose poem.
+I’ll explain it once you’ve had a chance to experience it.

 (after reading Attila Jozsef)

 Attila the Hungarian poet, I really love you.
 Please